-- Public health agencies should collaborate with local healthcare industry associations such as the local hospital association, long-term care association, quality improvement organization, and professional societies.
-These organizations possess valuable knowledge from their stakeholders and can assist public health agencies in outreach efforts. - Relationships are strengthened when public health agencies have established procedures for working with other agencies and organizations during an outbreak response, and when public health staff understand the roles of their agency and partner agencies.
-Public health agencies can also develop tools to help healthcare facilities respond to public health requests during an outbreak response. - Use local epidemiology, newly published guidance, and lessons learned from previous outbreak investigations to identify opportunities for outreach. - Relationships with healthcare facilities are strengthened when public health understands and acknowledges the expertise of the healthcare facility.
-One way to accomplish this is to ask for assistance from facilities or providers with expertise in areas in which public health is working.
+- Relationships among public health agencies, regulatory agencies (e.g., state survey agency, state licensing boards), member organizations, law enforcement agencies, and healthcare facilities should be developed at and across local, state, and federal levels. - Public health and healthcare facility relationships can be developed by attendance of public health agency staff at local meetings such as the Association for Professionals in Infection Control and Epidemiology (APIC), holding educational events or conferences for healthcare facility partners, and attendance and presenting at facility-offered events such as grand rounds. - Public health agencies should collaborate with local healthcare industry associations, such as the local hospital association, long-term care association, quality improvement organization, and professional societies.
+These organizations possess valuable knowledge of their stakeholders and can assist public health agencies in outreach efforts. - Relationships are strengthened when public health agencies have established procedures for working with other agencies and organizations during outbreak response, and when public health staff understand the roles of their agency and partner agencies.
+Public health agencies can also develop tools to help healthcare facilities respond to public health requests during an outbreak response. - Use local epidemiology, new guidance, and lessons learned from previous outbreak investigations to identify opportunities for outreach. - Relationships with healthcare facilities are strengthened when public health understands and acknowledges the expertise of the healthcare facility.
+One way to accomplish this is to ask for assistance from facilities or providers with expertise in areas public health is working in.